Business Financing Sources: Complete Canadian Guide | 7 Park Avenue Financial

 INTRODUCTION

 For a long time, traditional financing sources like bank loans and credit lines were the only options for businesses looking to secure funding.
-But many business owners have challenges in accessing traditional capital, including strict eligibility criteria, and lengthy application processes.

 Additionally, traditional financing sources may not always be accessible to startups.
 Alternative financing sources can provide businesses with more flexible and accessible funding options.
 Alternative finance sources can provide businesses with the financial support they need to grow and succeed.

-At some point every business needs external funding to achieve sales and profit growth and overcome challenges.
+At some point, every business needs external funding to achieve sales and profit growth and overcome challenges.
 Securing financing can be a daunting task for many SMEs in Canada.

 THE CHALLENGES IN FINANCING A BUSINESS FOR BUSINESS OWNERS IN CANADA

-The challenge?
-Knowing what financing sources/funding sources are available and what's appropriate for their company!
 Whether small businesses are at an early stage or more mature and established, the loans and capital you need will vary.
 They might come from a traditional or alternative finance environment.
 Let's dig in.

 OPERATING CAPITAL AND ACCESS TO LINES OF CREDIT

-Operating capital is viewed as one of the most critical aspects of business needs and ongoing financial liquidity; put, the ability to meet your short-term and long-term obligations.
 More often than not, the solution is a traditional bank loan (or alternative finance!) business credit line.
-The more access you have to this type of funding source helps guarantee your chances of overall financial success.
-It's a simple bottom line - accessing capital and cash flow to expand and grow.
+The more access you have to this type of funding source, the better your chances of overall financial success.
+It's a simple bottom line—accessing capital and cash flow to expand and grow.

 UNDERSTANDING WORKING CAPITAL